 In the early days, when technology was old at that time, we had a limited set of parameters to measure the performance of video or audio quality When one wanted to improve the quality, there were not many options available.

 However, we had benchmarks for video as Direct X developed by Microsoft back in 1995 and kept on improving to measure video performance.
-Still, in the end, it was not enough for GPU’s those comes with high benchmarks, clock and memory.
+Still, in the end, it was not enough for GPU’s that comes with high benchmarks, clock and memory.
 That is when a need for new graphics 3D API need was felt, and therefore Vulkan runtime library came to live.

 Why does it not appear on all PC?